-The old lady in Vizianagaram in Andhra Pradesh keeps her house and its surroundings spotlessly clean.
-That’s house work -- and “women’s work.”
+The elderly woman in Vizianagaram in Andhra Pradesh keeps her house and its surroundings spotlessly clean.
+That’s house work – and “women’s work.”
 But whether at home, or in public spaces, the bulk of the dirty work of ‘cleaning up’ is done by women.
 And they earn more wrath than revenue from it.
 Those like the one from Rajasthan have it especially bad.
-She’s a dalit*.
+She’s a Dalit.
 A ‘manual’ scavenger who cleans dry latrines in private households.
 She performs this task for about 25 households in Sikar in Rajasthan every day.

-This fetches her a payment of one roti (Indian bread) a day from each household.
+This fetches her a payment of one roti a day from each household.
 Once a month, if they feel generous, they might even give her a few rupees.
-Maybe ten rupees (20 cents) a house.
-Officialdom calls her a ‘Bhangi,’ but she terms herself a ‘Mehter.’
-Increasingly, several among such groups call themselves ‘Balmikis.’
+Maybe Rs.
+10 a house.
+Officialdom calls her a ‘Bhangi,’ but she terms herself a ‘Mehter'.
+Increasingly, several among such groups call themselves ‘Balmikis'.

 Their work draws the worst penalties of ritual “pollution” in the caste system.
 Untouchability on a large and systemic scale haunts every space of their existence.
 Their colonies are more sharply segregated.
 Many are somewhere between rural town and city.
 In villages that have become ‘towns’ without planning.
 But there are some in the metros as well.

-There is a good deal of social sanction for night soil work.
+There is a good deal of social sanction for this work.
 And social reform is necessary to end it.
 Kerala in the 1950s and ‘60s got rid of ‘night soil’ work without legislation.
-Public action was and remains the key.
+Public action was, and remains, the key.

-*The term ‘dalit’ simply means oppressed or ground down.
+*The term ‘Dalit’ simply means oppressed or ground down.
 Communities treated as ‘untouchable’ under the caste system increasingly describe themselves thus.
-Though legally banned for over fifty years, untouchability and practices related to it persist in the social sphere.
+Though legally banned for over 50 years, untouchability and practices related to it persist in the social sphere.